SAP-samples/teched2025-DA160/exercises/ex4/README.md

 5. The status changes to **Activating**.
 This takes some time depending on the volume of the data in the underlying source system.
 SAP Business Data Cloud takes care of the data extraction and processing in the background.
 Once, the activation completes, the Data Products that are comprised in this Data Package are available for consumption.
 <img src="./images/Datapackageactivation_screen.png"  width="1000"/>

-6. The Data package and the Data Product comprised in it is now **Active**,if there are updates available, they will also be shown at the data package level, and you could trigger an update.
+6. The Data package and the Data Product comprised in it are now **Active**,if there are updates available, they will also be shown at the data package level, and you could trigger an update.
 <img src = "./images/DataPackage_active.png" width= "1000"/>

 ## Exercise 4.2 Hands-on and Guided Tour: Share Data Products in BDC Cockpit

-Now you have successfully activate the Data Package, it's now availiable for business users in the catalog.
+Now you have successfully activated the Data Package, it's now available for business users in the catalog.
 Let's assume the data scientist in your org would like to take a look at the "Company Code" Data product in Databricks, play around with the data, see if there is any pattern hidden inside the data.
 How to help him/her as a SAP BDC Admin?

 To make data products available for consumption in SAP Databricks, you can share data products from the SAP Business Data Cloud catalog to SAP Databricks.

 1. Log in to your BDC cockpit, using the link and username/password provided.

 2. Open the **Search** module in SAP Business Data Cloud Cockpit, Search for "Company Code" Data Product.
-Please note there might be many similiar data products contain the keywords "Company Code", select the one without any prefix or suffix。
+Please note there might be many similar data products containing the keywords "Company Code", select the one without any prefix or suffix。
 ![IA_Availabledataproduct](images/0402-sharedataproduct.png)

 3. In the Overview page, we listed important information about this data product.
 Scroll down to the **Details** Panel, you will find the **Company Code** data product API.
 Please note this data product has already been shared to you before the training workshop.
-Therefore there is no action needed from you.
+No action is needed from you.
 ![IA_shareddataproduct](images/0402-shareddp.png)

 Please use the guided-tour below to get yourself familiar with the process of sharing.